oceanprotocol/provider/README.md

 # Provider
 REST API for provider of data services

-This is part of the Ocean Protocol V3 tools.
+This is part of the Ocean Protocol stack.

 This is feature complete and is a BETA version.